 While most of our innerspring mattress data is based on owner experiences of the past ten years, a limited amount goes back further.
 This older data suggests that innerspring mattresses of earlier decades had, or at least were perceived to have, superior durability / longevity compared to those of today.

 The data suggests that in the 1990s innerspring mattress durability / longevity may have taken a turn for the worse.
 Possible reasons for this include cost cutting and the introduction of both no-flip designs and thick but less-than-resilient comfort layers.

-Our most recently collected owner experience data suggests that the durability of innerspring mattresses overall may be improving somewhat.
+Our most recent collected owner experience data suggests that the durability of innerspring mattresses overall may be improving somewhat.
 In addition, the number of Better Business Bureau complaints filed against innerspring mattress companies has fallen quite dramatically in the past two years.
 This may suggest improved durability or it may be due to some other factor such as improved customer service.
-More data will need to be collected as it becomes available to determine if owner satisfaction is indeed improving.
+More data will need to be collected as it becomes available to determine if durability is indeed improving.

 There are seemingly countless coil types, but almost all of them fall under one of the four types discussed below.
 As you will see, each coil type has its own advantages and disadvantages.

 1. Bonnell (Open) Coil.
 Bonnell coils or open coils are hour-glass shaped and a simple design.
 They are typically found in low-priced mattresses.
 They are generally supportive, but they tend to have no better than fair durability / longevity and motion isolation.